ondat/documentation/docs/prerequisites/etcd/etcd-outside-the-cluster.md

 recommends running etcd on a minimum of 3 dedicated virtual machines.
 This topology offers strong guarantees of resilience and uptime.

-Ondat doesn't require a high performance etcd cluster, as the throughput of metadata to the cluster is low.
+Ondat doesn't require a high performance etcd cluster as the throughput of metadata to the cluster is low.
 However, we recommend a careful assessment of IOPS capacity [best practices](/docs/operations/etcd/) to ensure that etcd operates normally.